IHB-IBR-department/BOLD_deconvolution/README.md

-# Hemodynamic fMRI BOLD deconvolution
+# fMRI BOLD signal deconvolution

 This repository provides a Python function to perform hemodynamic deconvolution of fMRI BOLD signals.
 The deconvolution process is based on a discrete cosine set and ridge regression, converting preprocessed BOLD signals into neuronal time series.